Why do so many people travel to Cappadocia? Is it that unique – Well, we will show you something spectacular.

 What is Cappadocia known for?

 If you love hiking and biking, Cappadocia has hundreds of trails for you.
-When you want to see it as a bird, the hot air balloons take you up in the air, making you feel like you really landed on a different planet.
+When you want to see it as a bird, the hot air balloons take you up, making you feel like you landed on a different planet.
 If you want to do neither of it, sitting and watching the balloons rise up in the air behind the crazy rocks while eating some delicious Kayseri cheese and smoking hookah on a Turkish carpet can soothe your soul to the fullest.

 An hour’s drive can take you to the nearby villages to see the endless grasslands with snowcapped mountains on the horizon.
 Solitude, nature and great works like a great combo in the heart of Turkey’s best-preserved natural wonder.